 We merely visited for a quick look and didn’t spend much time here.
-Mostly because most parts of the arena were closed off for visitors.
-They were preparing for an upcoming performance.
+Mostly because a big part of the arena was closed off for visitors.
+They were preparing for an upcoming event later that month.
 The arena is still in use for opera and other theater performances, and if we could we would’ve definitely visited one.

 Price: €10,- for a single ticket.